 For each section of the rhizome, plant it deep enough so that at least half of its leaves are beneath the surface of the soil.
 The more leaf nodes you have on your new plants, the better your chances for successful growth!
 You can always divide them up later if one does exceptionally well.

 Place your container in a shaded outdoor location with indirect sunlight during daytime hours only.
 Too much sun will cause leaves to brown and wither or turn yellow.
-If this is not possible, you may grow your fern indoors in bright light near a sunny window without direct sun exposure (a south-facing window works best).
+Or, grow your fern indoors in bright light near a sunny window.
+Be careful to avoid direct sun exposure (a south-facing window works best).
 Remember though, Boston ferns do not tolerate hot conditions well!

 First, choose a glass container that holds at least 4-5 liters or 1 gallon of water.
 You’ll need enough room to hold the roots of the fern.
 One option might be an old fishbowl!